Admission and Application

 Application to the Program

 All students must apply through the UW Oshkosh Office of Graduate Studies.
-All necessary information and forms are available on their webpage.
-Application materials will be sent to that office but will be reviewed by a faculty committee in the department of biology.
+Application materials will be sent to that office but will be reviewed by a faculty committee in the Department of Biology.